Chas' Crazy Creations

 PLUS #2: TOP-OF-THE-LINE AIRTIGHT SEAL

 Spray foam insulation products can fill all of the cracks and wall cavities in your crawl spaces, attic, and walls preventing heat transfer.
-Air seal leaks from the exterior walls are typically one of the most costly expenditures that homeowners face since they result in huge energy loss.
+Air leakage from the exterior walls are typically one of the most costly expenditures that homeowners face since they result in huge energy loss.

-This material is 24 times less permeable to airflow than other kinds of insulation, which means your home temperature stays securely mediated.
+This material is 24 times less permeable to airflow than other kinds of insulation, which means your home temperature stays securely mediated with no air leaks.

 PLUS #3: SHIELD AGAINST MOLD, MILDEW, AND CONTAMINANTS